digital-societies-institute/digital-societies-institute/_posts/2018-02-10-contextual-identity-fixing-privacy.md

 **The concept of identity is a human construct, and it is time for a significant shift in how we think about it.**

 In the universe, interactions occur between entities that are not defined by their identity.
-Despite the fact that the universe does not care about identity, humans still need a form of identification because our lives are shaped by interactions with three types of entities:
+Despite the fact that the universe does not care about identity, humans still need a form of identification because our lives are shaped by interactions with three types of entities: *objects*, *people*, *technology*.
-- objects,
-- people
-- technology.

 In order to authorize or track these interactions, we need some way of identifying ourselves and the entities we interact with.
 The need for this identification is a fundamental part of our existence as humans.